gerekper/ganjaking/wp-content/plugins/mailpoet-premium/readme.txt

 5. Importing subscribers with a CSV or from MailChimp.

 == Changelog ==

+= 4.24.0 - 2023-08-14 =
+* Added: Automation templates for purchased a product, a product with a tag, or in a category.

 = 4.23.0 - 2023-08-08 =
 * Improved: minor changes and fixes.